 What Having a Home Taught Me

 Build the porch after the house

 shadow into its empty pockets.

 Pry up flat slate stones from the path

 and drought will follow the bare dirt patches you left

 And Drought Will Follow books

-If you would like a copy of Lee’s first book of poetry — a 32-page chapbook/pamphlet that won the Frosted Fire First Pamphlet Prize, then you can do so right now for delivery in early April.
+If you would like a copy of Lee’s first book of poetry — a 32-page chapbook/pamphlet that won the Frosted Fire First you can order it here.